011Rebecca/011Rebecca/README.md

+Hi there! 👋
-👋 Hi, I’m Rebecca!
+I’m Rebecca!
 I'm a CSE undergraduate at State University Of Bangladesh.
-- 👀 I love learning new technologies and contributing to open source.
+- I love learning new technologies and contributing to open source.
 - 🌱 I’m currently learning Introduction to Artificial Intelligence and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...